xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 teaching philosophy, and, more broadly, to suggest an approach of teaching programming in the humanities environment.

+## Critical Computing in the Humanities

+It is our firm belief that the teaching of computational principles in the humanities must happen in context, that is grounded in the practice of humanities-based research and answering to the values held by the community.
+We call this approach critical computing--that is computing

 [^ln-courselink]: An archived version of the course can be accessed at http://web.archive.org/web/20150614161609/https://github.com/denten-workshops/dhsi-coding-fundamentals/blob/master/README.md